 - Encourage guests to use towels and washcloths more than once and giving them the option of having their sheets replaced after their stay is complete.

 - Developed a non-potable wastewater treatment system to recycle the treated water and returning it to drainage areas for recharge of the aquifer.

-- The installation of the shower heads, along with the linen service options and the closed-circuit snowmaking system, allowed Seven Springs to save 3.6 million gallons of water for the year 2008.
+- The installation of the shower heads, along with the linen service options and the closed-circuit snowmaking system, allowed Seven Springs to save 3.6 million gallons of water each year.

 - In conjunction with the Pennsylvania Recreation and Park Society, constructed a rain garden to allow storm water to soak into the ground instead of flowing into storm drains and ultimately into streams.
 Runoff causes erosion, pollution and flooding.